 If I am not interested in certain parts of the program, can I elect to step out or select the components that most interest me?

-No, IELOL is constructed as a cohort-based program, and your successful completion is dependent on your completion of ALL required phases of the program (the pre-immersion, immersion, and post-immersion project phases).
+No, IELOL is constructed as a cohort-based program, and your successful completion is dependent on your completion of ALL required phases of the program (the Online Immersion, Residency, and Implementation phases).
 This means that the experience will be richest for both you and the other participants when everybody contributes and participates in all aspects of the program.
 This is not a conference-style program, but an institute of engaged learners.
 As a leadership institute, it is an active program and requires your full engagement and participation in ALL phases of the program.
 Please note that in-person attendance during the onsite Residency week in Charlotte, North Carolina, is required for successful completion of the program.

 How do I prepare to make the most of the IELOL program?

 There are several things you can do to prepare for your participation in IELOL.
 Learning as much as you can about the governance, organizational structure, culture, and traditions of your own institution will be very beneficial.
 Understanding the pressure points, challenges, issues, and concerns about advancing online learning within the context of your institution will help guide your focus on those issues within the program.
-These issues may also become part of your subsequent IELOL Post-Immersion Project and help to contribute to addressing a specific institutional challenge.
+These issues may also become part of your subsequent IELOL Individual Project and help to contribute to addressing a specific institutional challenge.

 Keep in mind that IELOL provides an opportunity to extend your network both within your institution and within the program.
-Before attending the Immersion component of the program, you should consider sending the individual who nominated you a note regarding your participation in the program and indicates that you intend to provide a follow-up report on your experience.
+Before attending the Residency component of the program, you should consider sending the individual who nominated you a note regarding your participation in the program and indicates that you intend to provide a follow-up report on your experience.

 How confidential is the information shared in IELOL?